-The Board of the Company presently consists of five (5) directors to be elected annually.
-At the Meeting, it is proposed to maintain the number of directors elected at five (5) directors to hold office until the next annual general meeting or until their successors are duly elected or appointed.
-The Company has nominated the five (5) nominees whose names are set forth below for election as directors of the Company at the Meeting.
-Management does not contemplate that any of such nominees will be unable to serve as a director; however, if that should occur for any reason prior to the Meeting, the persons named in the enclosed Proxy shall have the right to vote for another nominee in their discretion.
+The Board of the Company presently consists of four (4) directors to be elected annually.
+At the Meeting, it is proposed to maintain the number of directors elected at four (4) directors to hold office until the next annual general meeting or until their successors are duly elected or appointed.
+Unless the shareholder directs that his or her Shares be otherwise voted or withheld from voting in connection with the election of directors, the persons named in the enclosed Proxy will vote FOR the election of the four (4) nominees whose names are set forth below.
+Management does not contemplate that any of the following nominees will be unable to serve as a director but if that should occur for any reason prior to the Meeting, the persons named in the enclosed Proxy shall have the right to vote for another nominee in their discretion.

 The following table and notes thereto state the names, provinces/states and countries of residence of all persons proposed to be nominated for election as directors, the date on which each of them first became a director of the Company, all positions and offices with the Company held by each of them, the principal occupation or employment of each of them, and the approximate number of Shares of the Company beneficially owned, or controlled or directed, directly or indirectly, by each of them as at the Record Date.
 The biographical information set out below as to principal occupation of, and number of Shares owned by, each of the nominees, not being within the knowledge of the Company, has been furnished by the nominees.
-The Company also has an audit committee, a joint compensation and corporate governance and nominating committee, and a health, safety & environmental committee, the members of which are indicated below.
+The Company also has an audit committee, the members of which are indicated below.

+Name, Province/State and Country of Residence and Position with Company Present Principal Occupation (1) Previously a Director Since Shares Owned (2) Glenn Kumoi (3) B.C., Canada Director Vice-President General Counsel and Corporate Secretary, Gold Standard Ventures Corp.
+(TSX; NYSE-American); June 2017 to present; Vice-President General Counsel and Corporate Secretary, Rubicon Minerals Corporation; December 2009 to January 2017 October 11, 2017 125,000

-Name, Province/State and Country of Residence and Position with Company Present Principal Occupation (1) Previously a Director Since Shares Owned (2) Darren Blasutti (3)(4) Ontario, Canada Chairman & Director President, Chief Executive Officer, Americas Gold and Silver Corporation (TSX; NYSE-American) and predecessor companies, 2012 to present; Senior Vice- President, Corporate Development, Barrick Gold Corporation, until January 2011 April 26, 2019 175,000 direct 131,578 indirect Richard (Rick) Trotman (5) B.C., Canada President, CEO & Director Professional Geologist since 2009; President and Chief Executive Officer, Barksdale Resources Corp., December, 2017 to present; Associate with Resource Capital Funds (a mining focused private equity firm), 2012 to 2017.
-April 26, 2019 1,124,000 direct Peter McRae (3)(4) Ontario, Canada Director Senior Vice-President, Corporate Affairs and Chief Legal Officer of Americas Gold and Silver Corporation (TSX; NYSE-American) and predecessor companies, November 2011 to present; Director of Nomad Royalty Company Ltd., October 2019 to May 2020; Attorney at Weil Gotshal & Manges LLP, 2007 to 2011.
-October 11, 2017 27,000 direct 75,000 indirect Jeffrey O'Neill ^{(3) (5)} B.C., Canada Director President/Owner, JMO Enterprises Ltd. (private consulting firm), 2002 to present; Director for Sanibel Ventures Corp, a capital pool company, June, 2018 to present; Director of Northern Lion Gold Corp., May, 2020 to present; Regional Sales Manager, Western Canada, Primus Business Solutions, 2007 to 2013; Co-founder of Momentum Conferencing in 2004 and former Vice President, Sales until 2007.
-August 26, 2016 945,000 indirect William Wulftange, P. Geo (4)(5) Nevada, USA Director Licensed Professional Geologist, 2002 to present; Vice President of Exploration at Ensign Minerals Inc., February 2021 to present; Former President, Officer & Trustee of the Society of Economic Geologists Foundation, January 2020 to 2021; Senior Vice President of Exploration at Yamana Gold Inc., July, 2013 to January, 2018.
-December 4, 2020 0
+Name, Province/State and Country of Residence and Position with Company Present Principal Occupation (1) Previously a Director Since Shares Owned (2) Peter McRae (3) Ontario, Canada Director Senior Vice-President, Corporate Affairs and Chief Legal Officer of Americas Silver Corporation (TSX; NYSE- American) and predecessor companies, November 2011 to present; Attorney at Weil Gotshal & Manges LLP, 2007 to 2011 October 11, 2017 75,000 Jeffrey O'Neill (3) B.C., Canada Director President/Owner, JMO Enterprises Ltd. (private consulting firm), 2002 to present; Regional Sales Manager, Western Canada, Primus Business Solutions, 2007 to 2013 August 26, 2016 945,000 Richard S. Silas B.C., Canada Corporate Secretary and Director Principal of Universal Solutions Inc., private company providing management and administration services to TSX Venture Exchange issuers, 1997 to present; Director, Gold Standard Ventures Corp., Aug 2009 to Sep 2017 (Corporate Secretary, July 2010 to June, 2017) June 15, 2016 612,000